NovaPlayBuild/cli/README.md

 ```

 Run the publish command from the hyperplay cli.
+Set the publisher private key via an envrionment variable if CI/CD.
 ```bash
 HYPERPLAY_PRIVATE_KEY=0x1234 hyperplay publish
 ```